Lost in Vagueness: Towards Context-Sensitive Standards for Robustness Assessment under the EU AI Act: Introduction

-The paper first outlines the AI Act and its treatment of robustness (Section~\ref{sec2}).
-Section~\ref{sec3} highlights the limits of overly abstract definitions.
-Section~\ref{sec4} distinguishes two dimensions of robustness: the robustness of what (the performance) and the robustness to what (the types of perturbations the system must withstand).
-Section~\ref{sec5} examines how the contextual drivers shape relevant perturbations as well as the evaluation methods and concludes with a use case comparison.
-Section~\ref{sec6} discusses current standardisation challenges and Section~\ref{sec7} proposes a multilayered framework combining horizontal standards with domain-specific provisions, supported by a dynamic repository of practices, benchmarks and sandboxes, which also allows providers to propose new informative methodologies and share experiences.
+The paper proceeds as follows.
+Section~\ref{sec2} outlines the AI Act and its treatment of robustness.
+Section~\ref{sec3} highlights the limits of overly abstract definitions of the term.
+Section~\ref{sec4} distinguishes the two dimensions of robustness, namely the robustness of what and the robustness to what.
+Section~\ref{sec5} defines the contextual drivers, examines how they shape relevant perturbations, analyses adversarial and distribution shift perturbations, discusses the context sensitivity of the assessment methods and concludes with a use case comparison.
+Section~\ref{sec6} discusses current standardisation challenges and Section~\ref{sec7} proposes the multi-layered framework.